What are the main characteristics of active learning methods?

 Teaching has undergone a remarkable evolution over the years, moving from a traditional teacher-centered model to more dynamic approaches emphasizing active student participation.
 Active pedagogies, at the heart of this transformation, offer an immersive learning experience, fostering students' personal development and their ability to take ownership of their knowledge.
 Montessori is one of these active pedagogies, and we've written an article on the subject.
 If you'd like to find out what it's all about, we invite you to read it

-At the heart of these pedagogies is a hands-on experience of learning.
-Classrooms are no longer simply places of passive listening, but interactive environments where engagement is encouraged.
-Hands-on projects, group discussions, and experiential activities become commonplace, providing students with an opportunity to truly connect with the material being taught.
+At the heart of these pedagogies is a concrete learning experience.
+Classrooms are no longer just places for passive listening, but interactive environments where engagement is encouraged.
+Practical projects, group discussions, and experimental activities are becoming common practice, offering students an opportunity to truly connect with the material being taught.

-The roles of the child and the teacher are modified for a varying degree of control over learning
+The roles of the child and the teacher are modified to allow for varying degrees of learning control

-In this paradigm shift, the traditional roles of child and teacher are modified.
-The teacher becomes a guide, a facilitator who stimulates curiosity, encourages critical thinking and supports students in their autonomous learning process.
-For their part, children become active learners, taking charge of their education, asking questions, exploring and discovering through experimentation.
-This way of teaching children is known as innovative learning.
-In this article,we explain what makes a school 'innovative'.
+In this paradigm shift, the traditional roles of the child and the teacher are modified.
+The teacher becomes a guide, a facilitator who stimulates curiosity, encourages critical thinking, and supports students in their autonomous learning process.
+For their part, children become active learners, taking charge of their education, asking questions, exploring, and discovering through experimentation.
+This way of teaching children is considered an innovative learning method.
+In this article, we explain the different characteristics that make a school considered 'innovative'.

 One of the key characteristics of active pedagogies is the emphasis on involvement and experimentation.
-Students are encouraged to apply their knowledge in real-world contexts, experiment and draw conclusions on their own.
-Whether through simulations, research projects or hands-on experiments, each activity is a meaningful learning opportunity.
+Students are encouraged to apply their knowledge in real-world contexts, to experiment, and to draw conclusions for themselves.
+Whether through simulations, research projects, or practical experiments, each activity is an opportunity for meaningful learning.

 The active pedagogy approach to mathematics is an example of active involvement and experimentation for children at école M.